Claire Richards

-Richards was a contestant on the second series of Popstar to Operastar before being voted off in the semi finals.
+Richards was a contestant on the second series of Popstar to Operastar before being voted off in the semi-finals.
 She possesses the vocal range of a soprano.
 On 3 January 2013, Richards entered Celebrity Big Brother and came in fourth place.
 From April to June 2014, she was a regular panellist on Loose Women.
 Richards took part in the fourth series of The Masked Singer UK and was unmasked as “Knitting”.

 Early life

 Richards began her career in the pop trio TSD.
 They had little success and were dropped by their record label Avex after the release of their second single "Baby I Love You".
 She went on to work as a receptionist for seven months, winning the temporary worker of the month award for May 1997.

 Career

-Steps
+1997–2001: Early career with Steps

 Richards auditioned for the lineup that would become Steps.
 She was offered a place in the group on the condition that she lost weight.
-Steps were formed by Steve Crosby & Barry Upton (writers of "5, 6, 7, 8") alongside Manager Tim Byrne after auditioning hopefuls who answered an ad in The Stage newspaper.
+Steps were formed by Steve Crosby and Barry Upton (writers of "5, 6, 7, 8") alongside manager Tim Byrne after auditioning hopefuls who answered an ad in The Stage newspaper.
 She joined the group in 1997 along with Ian "H" Watkins, Lisa Scott-Lee, Faye Tozer and Lee Latchford-Evans, and the band enjoyed considerable popularity across the world over the next five years.